-At Duquesne School of Law, we strive for equity and opportunity in our legal education.
+At our Thomas R. Kline School of Law of Duquesne University, we strive for equity and opportunity in our legal education.
 This dedication to our students is marked by impressive achievements and rankings that aid in propelling our students to achieve their bigger goals.

 From the moment our students first walk through the doors to Hanley Hall, we strive to ensure they are prepared for anything.
 That includes providing them with the tools, rigorous curriculum, and comprehensive Bar preparation to aid in successful passage of the exam.